rust-lang/rust-by-example/src/macros.md

 3. Variadic interfaces.
 Sometime you want to define an interface that takes a variable number of arguments.
 An example is `println!` which could take any number of arguments, depending on the format string!.

-Each of these is addressed in a subchapter.
+(More on this later)